sveltia/sveltia-cms/README.md

 ### Better i18n support

 Sveltia CMS has been built with a multilingual architecture from the very beginning.
-You can expect first-class internationalization (i18n) support, as it’s required by clients of maintainer [@kyoshino](https://github.com/kyoshino), who himself was a long-time Japanese localizer for Mozilla and currently lives in a [multicultural city](https://en.wikipedia.org/wiki/Toronto) where 150+ languages are spoken.
+You can expect best-in-class internationalization (i18n) support, as it’s required by clients of maintainer [@kyoshino](https://github.com/kyoshino), who himself was a long-time Japanese localizer for Mozilla and currently lives in a [multicultural city](https://en.wikipedia.org/wiki/Toronto) where 150+ languages are spoken.

 - Configuration
   - The [i18n limitations](https://decapcms.org/docs/i18n/#limitations) in Netlify/Decap CMS do not apply to Sveltia CMS: